wp-plugins/kickstarter-video-embed/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds Kickstarter to the list of supported [oEmbed providers](http://codex.wordpress.org/Embeds#oEmbed).
+Adds Kickstarter to the list of supported <a href=“http://codex.wordpress.org/Embeds#oEmbed”>oEmbed providers</a>.
 It currently only supports embedding project videos.

 == Description ==

-This plugin allows you to more easily embed [Kickstarter](https://www.kickstarter.com/) project videos on your WordPress site.
+This plugin allows you to more easily embed <a href=“https://www.kickstarter.com/”>Kickstarter</a> project videos on your WordPress site.

 To embed a project video, simply paste the URL to your Kickstarter project on its own line in the editor.
 WordPress will do the rest.